-- 1. Facility provider must call MHN 24-hour group access numbers and request precertification. - 2.
+- 1. Facility provider must call the MHN 24-hour access number and request precertification. - 2.
 MHN Care Managers conduct precertification reviews according to the following guidelines: - 1.
-The Care Managers assess the patient's clinical presentation according to the MHN Level of Care Criteria and Medical Necessity Guidelines for the specific care setting and intensity of service that is being proposed.
+The Care Managers assess the patient's clinical presentation according to the medical necessity guidelines for the specific care setting, plan type, and intensity of service that is being proposed.
 This assessment includes the patient's presenting problem, mental status, current diagnosis, previous psychiatric/substance abuse treatment and relevant psychosocial factors. - 2.
-If the MHN Level of Care Criteria and Medical Necessity Guidelines are met, then the facility provider of care is given the appropriate verbal authorization.
+If medical necessity criteria for that level of care are met, then the facility provider of care is given the appropriate verbal authorization.
 If the precertification occurs during non-regular business hours, the authorization is given "pending eligibility verification" and the facility provider is instructed to admit the patient to the proposed care setting, but to then contact MHN during regular business hours for eligibility verification. - 3.
 If the MHN Level of Care Criteria and Medical Necessity Guidelines are not met, then the facility provider is notified verbally and an alternative care plan or setting is discussed.
 If agreement is reached on an alternative care plan or setting, written confirmation of this agreement is provided.
 If the plan or setting cannot be agreed upon, the Care Manager explains the denial process to the provider and refers the case to an MHN Medical Director for review.